Overview

 So why is it so popular?
 Water most often acts as a solvent - this means that it helps dissolve other ingredients into the formulation.

 You'll also recognize water as that liquid we all need to stay alive.
 If you see this, drink a glass of water.
-Stay hydrated!
+Remember to stay hydrated!

 Glycerin is the name for this ingredient in American English.
 British English uses Glycerol/Glycerine.

-Studies also show it helps in wound healing.
-In fact, Indigenous cultures have used jojoba as a moisturizer and to help treat burns for centuries.
+Fun fact: Indigenous cultures have used jojoba as a moisturizer and to help treat burns for centuries.

 Learn more about Simmondsia Chinensis Seed OilCharcoal powder comes from grounded charcoal.
-Charcoal can originate from peat, coal, wood, coconut shell, or petroleum.
+Charcoal can originate from peat, bamboo, coal, wood, coconut shell, or petroleum.

 This ingredient has absorbent properties, making it great at absorbing oil.

 Chances are, you eat sodium chloride every day.
 Sodium Chloride is also known as table salt.
+This ingredient has many purposes in skincare: thickener, emulsifier, and exfoliator.

 You'll most likely find this ingredient in cleansers where it is used to create a gel-like texture.
 As an emulsifier, it also prevents ingredients from separating.